 Agile Release Train Self-Assessment

-As program execution is a core value of SAFe, the Agile release train continuously works to improve its performance.
-The self-assessment form, which you can download below, can be used for this purpose at PI boundaries or any time the team wants to pause and assess their organization and practices.
+As program execution is a core value of SAFe, the ART continuously strives to improve its performance.
+The Release Train Engineer (RTE) fills out the self-assessment questionnaire at PI boundaries or any time the train wants to pause and reflect on their progress.
 Trending this data over time is a key performance indicator.
-Figure 14 gives an example of the results on a self-assessment radar chart.
+Figure 11 gives an example of the results in a radar chart.